gleam-lang/website/language-server.md

 Install the [VS Code Gleam plugin](https://marketplace.visualstudio.com/items?itemName=Gleam.gleam).

-The language server will then me automatically started when you open a Gleam file.
+The language server will then automatically started when you open a Gleam file.
 If VS Code is unable to run the language server ensure that the `gleam` binary is included on VS Code's `PATH`, and consider restarting VS Code.